renovatebot/renovate/docs/usage/key-concepts/scheduling.md

 ### Setting your timezone

-By default Renovate schedules use the UTC timezone.
+By default, Renovate schedules use the UTC timezone.
 If you want Renovate to use your local time, use the `timezone` configuration option.
 The timezone must be a valid [IANA time zone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).